-WordPress is definitely the world’s most popular CMS.
+WordPress is the world’s most popular CMS.
 The script is in its roots more of a blog than a typical CMS.
-For a while now it’s been modernized and it got thousands of plugins, what made it more CMS-like.
+For a while now it’s been modernized and it got thousands of plugins, which made it more CMS-like.

 The best part about WordPress is that it’s easy to use and flexible enough for just about anything.
 That’s the main reason why WordPress has grown so much in popularity.
 According to a recent survey, WordPress powers 22.5% of all websites on the internet.

-WordPress does not require PHP nor HTML knowledge unlinke Drupal, Joomla or Typo3.
-A preinstalled plugin and template function allows them to be installed very easily.
+WordPress does not require PHP nor HTML knowledge like Drupal, Joomla or Typo 3.
+A pre-installed plugin and template function allows them to be installed very easily.
 All you need to do is to choose a plugin or a template and click on it to install.

-To have a useful support, there must be a large community of users, who will be a part of e.g. a discussion board.
+To have useful support, there must be a large community of users, who will be a part of e.g. a discussion board

-The script has over dozen thousand of plugins available on its website.
+The script has over a dozen thousand of plugins available on its website.
 They are the reason WordPress is considered a CMS, not only a blogging script.
-Strong majority of the plugins is available for free.
+A strong majority of the plugins are available for free.

-On the scritp’s homepage you can view thousands of graphics templates, that can change your website’s look.
+On the script’s homepages, you can view thousands of graphics templates, that can change your website’s look.
 You can find there both free and paid templates.
 The paid ones are often more advanced as well as more interesting.